kornysietsma/korny-info-blog/source/2020-07-19-better-d3-with-react.html.markdown

 I'm using this for my polyglot code tools - I intend to write more about those when I have the time.

 I'd really value feedback on this post - especially as I'm not a react expert, and there are probably major things I've missed!
 Feedback via Disqus below, or via `@kornys` on Twitter.

+## Update Mar 2022

+I have tweaked the repo a bit - using Typescript now, and updated versions of React, D3, eslint and prettier.
+Haven't really had time to update this blog post, but hopefully it's mostly still relevant.